nix-community/nix-on-droid/README.md

 you can do that either with `nix-channel` after the installation, or by using `--argstr nixOnDroidChannelURL <URL>`.

-**Note**: The `proot` binary is currently not build on the android device because we are not able to pre-build and cache the proot package in cachix.
+**Note**: The `proot` binary is not built on the android device (NDK is required for building it, and it's not available on mobile platforms).
-The reason for that is that `proot` needs to be cross-compiled with bionic toolchain which results in different nix store paths in comparison to building it natively on the device.
+The way we work around it is to push proot derivation to cachix.
 The current workaround is to hardcode the path to the wanted `proot` nix store path in `modules/environment/login/default.nix`.
 During evaluation time on the android device this store path will be downloaded from the binary cache (<https://nix-on-droid.cachix.org/>).
 This in return means the `proot` derivation has to be present there or in any other binary cache configured in the `nix.conf` on the device.

+Obviously it's an annoyance if one wants to fork this repo and test something.
+To minimize the hassle with this scenario, proot derivation is also bundled with the bootstrap zipball.
+This way you only need your own binary cache if you are planning to maintain a long-term fork that users can update from.
+In case you only care about updates through wiping the data, you shouldn't need a binary cache for that.

 ## Tips